 Regarding the severity of accidents, previous studies well investigated the micro-level mechanisms and statistics of fatal accidents.
 Savolainen, et al (2011) provided a review of traffic accident data characteristics as well as methodological alternatives and approaches for crash-severity data analysis.
 The study highlights the strengths and weaknesses of various methods mainly on statistical analysis of samples of individual accidents.
 Besides the studies reviewed by Savolainen, Ao (2010) discussed about the correlation between driver factors and accident hazard.
 Yong et al. (2011) investigated the accidents and related injuries with proper categorization and established the relation between injury and three aspects including vehicle type, safety device, and accident type.
 By distinguishing accidents under different conditions and investigating the mechanism behind, Wang (2009) produced similar conclusions as Yong et al. (2011).
 A more recent study on accidents in Guangdong province in China (Zhang (2013)) investigated into the correlations between risk factors and traffic violations and accident severity, but failed to distinguish severities of accidents with various characteristics.

 In those studies, analysis about traffic accidents was more focusing on the quantities of accidents and fatalities, but few studies were conducted to analyze the severity of traffic accidents from a macro viewpoint.
 Evaluation indices commonly used include total quantity, quantity per unit of population, quantity per unit of registered vehicle, quantity per unit of vehicle miles traveled (VMT), and so on (Zhao, 2005).
 These indices are used to make time-series analysis or cross-country comparisons and to estimate overall traffic safety level on road.
 However, little is known about the severity of the accidents and its changes over time, since the index of fatalities per population is an indicator combining accidents per population and fatalities per accident.
 Even for fatalities per vehicle miles travelled (VMT), still it does not separate the severity of accidents from the probability of accident per VMT.

 Besides the quantity of accidents, injuries and fatalities, the relative ratios of death over injury and non-injury are important in accident analysis.
 Valent et al. (2002) studied the accident figures in Udine, Italy and assessed the severity of these accidents by calculating such ratios.
 For China, although road safety has improved since 2004 in terms of total number of fatalities caused by accidents, we could still improve the road safety from a detailed perspective by evaluating the road safety in China in terms of fatalities and injuries per accident.

 The purpose of this paper is to assess the severity of traffic accidents in China from a macro perspective and to find effective measures to reduce fatalities in traffic accident.
-Two new indicators are proposed to describe the severity of accidents and analyze the statistics primarily in categorized manner.
+Two new indicators are proposed to describe the severity of accidents and analyze the statistics according to categorization of accident conditions.
 The time-series data of two indicators are used to spot the factors that contribute to the changes in accident severity over time.

 Material and Methods